Crusade of 1129: Recruitment

 The recruitment of the crusade was unique.
-It was undertaken entirely by Baldwin II's agents, principally Hugh of Payns.
+It was undertaken entirely by Baldwin's agents, principally Hugh of Payns.
 There is no evidence of preaching.
-The only previous expedition recruited in this way was the Crusade of 1107, which was recruited in France by its leader, Bohemond I of Antioch, who had papal approval.
-No subsequent crusade was recruited by men sent from the crusader states but rather by European preachers.
+The only previous expedition recruited in this way was the Crusade of 1107, which was recruited in France by its leader Bohemond I of Antioch, who had papal approval.
+No subsequent crusade was recruited by men sent from the Crusader states but rather by European preachers.

-It is unknown how many crusaders Hugh recruited in Europe.
+It is unknown how many Crusaders Hugh recruited in Europe.
 Both Christian and Muslim sources agree that the army Fulk brought with him was a large one.
 According to the Anglo-Saxon Chronicle, "there went with [Hugh of Payns] and after him so large a number of people as never had done since the first expedition", i.e., the First Crusade of 1096–1099.
 The Gesta Ambaziensium dominorum records "innumerable knights and foot soldiers and many men of consular rank", i.e., counts.
 The recruits came mostly from Anjou, Champagne, Flanders, Normandy and Provence.
 There is some evidence that Hugh recruited in England and Scotland.
 He received a large sum of money from King Henry I of England.
 According to Orderic Vitalis, many of William Clito's followers joined the crusade after the assassination of their lord.

 The army for the Damascus campaign was not raised entirely in Europe.
-The other crusader states—the Principality of Antioch, the County of Edessa and the County of Tripoli—also sent forces led personally by their respective rulers—Bohemond II, Joscelin I and Pons.
+The other Crusader states—the Principality of Antioch, the County of Edessa and the County of Tripoli—also sent forces led personally by their respective rulers—Bohemond II, Joscelin I and Pons.
 The contemporary Damascene chronicler Ibn al-Ḳalānisī places the total force raised by both Hugh and Fulk at 60,000 men, mostly infantry.
 Ibn al-Athīr, writing in the 13th century, gives the number of knights as 2,000 and the infantry as numerous.
-Thomas Asbridge estimates the size of the combined army (including the crusader states' forces) at 2,000 knights and 10,000 infantry.
-Jamal Al-Zanki estimates the army at 30,000 with only 2,000 knights.
+Thomas Asbridge estimates the size of the combined army (including the Crusader states' forces) at 2,000 knights and 10,000 infantry.
+Jamal Al-Zanki estimates the army at 30,000 with 2,000 knights.

 Ibn al-Ḳalānisī says that Damascus had 8,000 mercenaries and volunteers drawn from the Bedouin and the Turcomans.
 This was in addition to the regular army, which was mostly composed of Turcomans and probably numbered about 7,000.
 The commander of the Bedouin auxiliares was Murra ibn Rabīʿa.
 According to Ibn al-Ḳalānisī, the Turcoman auxiliaries in the Damascene army looked forward to fighting infidels, an attitude that seems to presage the rise of jihadist politics among the Muslims.